Cnds122/MechaCar_Challenge/README.md

 The figures above demonstrate a linear regression and statistical data based on an mpg test done on 50 prototype MechaCars.
 Using the data above we can answer the following questions.

 - Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

+The two variables that provided a non-random amount of variance are vehicle length and ground clearence.
+Their p-value show a high level of significance.

 - Is the slope of the linear model considered to be zero?
 Why or why not?

+The slope is not considered to be zero.
+Some independent variables, such as vehicle length and ground clearence, had a significant effect on the dependent variable.

 - Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

+Based on the data, the multiple R-squared value is 0.71.
+This means there is a 71% rate of prediction.
+With provided data it is an effictive prediction but we must be aware of additional data values that can be added.

 ## Summary Statistics on Suspension Coils